* We are conducting this event virtually. It was previously postponed due to the COVID-19 pandemic.

 Dickinson College President Margee Ensign and U.S. District Judge John E. Jones will converse with Bridgewater Associates CEO David McCormick (Bridgewater Associates manages approximately $160 billion in global investments).
 They will discuss the importance of mentorship and the role mentors can play in developing leadership skills.

-This event is sponsored by the Clarke Forum for Contemporary Issues and Penn State’s Dickinson Law and co-sponsored by the Churchill Fund.
-It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.
+This event is sponsored by the Clarke Forum for Contemporary Issues and the Office of the President.
+It is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 David McCormick is the CEO of the global investment firm Bridgewater Associates, responsible for overseeing the firm’s strategy, governance, and business operations.
 McCormick joined Bridgewater in 2009 and previously served as the firm’s president, before becoming Co-CEO in 2017 and the CEO in 2020.

 Before joining Bridgewater, McCormick was the U.S. Treasury Under Secretary for International Affairs in the George W. Bush Administration during the global financial crisis.
 Prior to that, he served in senior posts on the National Security Council and in the Department of Commerce.
 From 1999-2005 McCormick was a technology entrepreneur, serving as CEO and then president of two publicly-traded software companies, FreeMarkets, Inc. and Ariba, Inc.

 Earlier in his career McCormick was a consultant at McKinsey & Company.
 He is a graduate of the United States Military Academy at West Point and has a Ph.D. from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 He is a former Army officer and a veteran of the First Gulf War.